Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

     $ sudo apt-get install maildirsync

-Point your favorite mail client to the local mail folder.

-    ~/Maildir

 Run the following command to download your mail.
-Make sure to do so from your home directory.
+Make sure to be in your home directory.

     $ maildirsync -r --maildirsync=maildirsync
         your-name@your-domain.com:Maildir Maildir
         .maildirsync.laptop.gz

+Configure your favorite mail client.

+    Identity: Your Name (your-name@your-domain.com)

+    Receive from: Local mail folder (~/Maildir)
+    Send to: some-relay@your-isp.com